-From Matt Wilson on October 18, 2013 in Tools and Tips
+From Engineering on October 18, 2013 in Tools and Tips

 Over time, cabinets can wear out to the point where they lose their aesthetic appeal or usefulness.
 Older and worn cabinets can take away from the beauty of your kitchen and can even hurt the value of your entire home.
 There are two methods for redoing the cabinets in your kitchen, which are refacing them or replacing them entirely.
 Knowing the difference between these two methods will help you to decide which one is right for your kitchen cabinet remodel.

 Cabinet refacing can be done if there is only light damage done to the cabinets themselves.
 In general, the wooden cabinet will still be in decent shape, but it might be worn or simply have an old-fashioned look to it.
 Older and more worn cabinets are ideal candidates when it comes to refacing them.
 Refacing a cabinet is actually quite easy to do and you do not necessarily have to hire an expert to help you out.
 To begin, all cabinets should be sanded down to roughen-up the surface.
 You can then either paint or stain the wood to give it a fresh new look.
 Most cabinets will need two or more coats of paint or stain in order for them to look complete.

 While refacing the cabinet is a great idea for older cabinets that are worn, this is not a project that will take an hour or two.
 In fact, you may want to devote an entire weekend for doing this project yourself.
 Also, the stain and paint you’re using takes time to dry between coats, and can become frustrating if you need to constantly get into the cabinets for food or dishes.
 Refacing your kitchen cabinets is a cheaper alternative to replacing, but is a messy project to undertake yourself.